Best swimskins reviewed for racing in 2025

 In the water, the hydrophobic fabric did its job, and I experienced very little restriction across the chest.

-Huub says the suit has ‘high compression to reduce frontal area’, and while the compression isn’t as great as the offerings from Roka or Sailfish, the slightly more relaxed fit might be appreciated by some swimmers.
+Huub says the suit has ‘high compression to reduce frontal area’.
+The compression isn’t as great as the offerings from Roka or Sailfish, but the slightly more relaxed fit might be appreciated by some swimmers.

-A full-length zip guard covers the easy-unlock rear zipper to prevent any discomfort, and the leg grippers hug your thighs while being nice and easy to get in position before you set off.
+A full-length zip guard covers the easy-unlock rear zipper to prevent any discomfort.
+The leg grippers hug your thighs while being nice and easy to get in position before you set off.
 JS

 Orca RS1